-It can be criticized that some of their features are locked behind the paywall, but the counterargument can be made that not all users need them.
+Even though some of the more advanced features are behind the paywall, Keeper has budget-friendly plans and great value for money.
 The ability to customize the service for your liking is an important trait when choosing a password manager, and Keeper hits the mark.

 Keeper is an impressive tool with its layered encryption approach, private messaging apps, and most importantly, even though it’s only a paid-only service, the price doesn’t bite.